-In 1948, Jim and Helen Cope purchased about 30 acres of farm land between Centerville and Richmond and began planting a variety of trees, shrubs, and other plants.
-They pursued a sustainable lifestyle which involved the use of alternative energy, energy conservation, composting, and organic gardening.
-During their years of teaching, Jim at Earlham College and Helen at Centerville Junior-Senior High School, the property was the site of many field trips.
+They were passionate stewards of the environment and educators of college and high school students.
+In 1992, they transformed their farm into Cope Environmental Center to teach others about leading a sustainable life.
+During their years of teaching, Jim at Earlham College and Helen at Centerville Junior-Senior High School, the property functioned as the site of many field trips.
 Over the years, the collections of deciduous trees and conifers have matured and achieved regional significance in size and diversity.
 Simultaneously, their knowledge and insight regarding the many ways to conserve natural resources and live a sustainable lifestyle grew.

-In 1992, Jim and Helen partnered with their friend Francis Parks, a dedicated botanist, horticulturist, and conservationist, to create the Francis Parks Foundation and the Cope Environmental Center to give permanent protection to this valuable piece of land and to teach others what they had learned.
+Jim and Helen partnered with their friend Francis Parks, a dedicated botanist, horticulturist, and conservationist, to create the Francis Parks Foundation and the Cope Environmental Center to give permanent protection to this valuable piece of land and to teach others what they had learned.